A common question we get asked when it comes to gutters and gutter guards is “Are gutter guards worth it?”

 Types of Gutter Guards

 Similar to picking up toothpaste at the store, and coincidentally suffering from paralysis by analysis, there are quite a few varieties of gutter guards to choose from.
-The common gutter guards include:
+The standard gutter guards include:

 - Brush,